All Episodes

 I know who you are.

-Anyway, I think what Professor Dershowitz ensconced there in the ivory colored halls of Harvard may not realize that your average ordinary liberal Democrat, as epitomized by your average ordinary commenter or poster on social media, might not look at that sit-in as childish.
+Anyway, I think what Professor Dershowitz, ensconced there in the ivory-colored halls of Harvard, may not realize that your average ordinary liberal Democrat, as epitomized by your average ordinary commenter or poster on social media, might not look at that sit-in as childish.

 They might look at it as brilliant tactics.

-I have here a picture of uh James Clyburn and Pelosi and John Lewis, and there are a couple other Democrats here, but front and center is John Lewis with a pained look on his face.
+I have here a picture of James Clyburn and Pelosi and John Lewis, and there are a couple other Democrats here, but front and center is John Lewis with a pained look on his face.

 And the other Democrats are surrounding him.

-The House Chamber, and they're quite a ways away from it.
+And they're quite a ways away from it.

-It's uh it's uh but in it's out of folks in the background.
+But it's out of folks in the background.

 But the focus center of the photo is John Lewis.

-Should I even I mean I I'm running a risk reading the headline, am I not?
+And the headline of this story, should I even, I'm running a risk reading the headline, am I not?

-Democrats, colon, guns sit in, just a taste of guerrilla tactics to come.
+Democrats, colon, guns sit in just a taste of guerrilla tactics to come.

 Now, not with this picture.